nnmrts/ControllerHandler/README.md

 ControllerHandler is a small JavaScript constructor function for AngularJS.

-It simplifies the process of declaring controllers makes dependency injection a little bit easier.
+It simplifies the process of declaring controllers and makes dependency injection a little bit easier.

 ---